AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/input-output.md

 >[!NOTE]
 >
-> - When you request to update data, Customer AI uses only the updated data for further training and scoring.
+> - Customer AI uses only updated data for further training and scoring.
 Likewise, when you request to delete data, Customer AI refrains from using the deleted data.
-> - Customer AI is GDPR-ready and your data is deleted when requested.
+> - To help facilitate GDPR compliance in Customer AI, you can use Adobe Experience Platform Privacy Service to set up protocols to honor customer requests to access and delete their data across the data lake, Identity Service, and Real-time Customer Profile.
 > - All data is encrypted in transit and at rest.
+See the documentation to learn more about [data encryption](../../../help/landing/governance-privacy-security/encryption.md)

 ## Next steps {#next-steps}